yegor256/blog/_drafts/oss.md

 of your products.

 This seems to be it.
-If you do all of these, you will demonstrate respect to other developers and they will respect you back.
+If you do all of these, you will demonstrate respect to other developers and they will respect you in return.
 Did I forget anything important?